 - do not do any measurements on high voltage side of the transformer when appliance connected to the mains

-High voltage capacitor is placed in plastic tube (black or white), mounted on the one of the second wiring connectors.
+High voltage capacitor is placed in the plastic tube (black or white), mounted on one of the second wiring connectors.

 Second wire of fuse is connected to the high voltage capacitor.

-Open the tub, need flat screw driver.
+Open the tub, need the flat screwdriver.

 Check if fuse need replace.